jfields7/primitive-solver/README.md

 * `UnitSystem GeometricSolar`: geometrized units ( $c=G=k_b=1$ ) with the solar mass fixed to 1 (aka "Cactus units").
 * `UnitSystem Nuclear`: units following standard nuclear conventions ( $c=1$, $k_b=1$, $MeV=1$ ).

 The `EOSPolicy` class should have two unit systems: `code_units` and `eos_units`.
-The former will be defined by the user, the latter by the specific `EOSPolicy`. `EOS` will automatically perform the conversion for all quantities from code to EOS units _except_ the number density $n$.
+The former will be defined by the user, the latter by the specific `EOSPolicy`.
+The `EOSPolicy` should expect all calculations to be performed in EOS units; `EOS` will automatically perform the conversion for all quantities from code to EOS units _except_ the number density $n$.
 Due to an early design decision, the number density must always be passed into `EOS` calls in EOS units; to ensure this, `GetBaryonMass()` actually returns the baryon mass multiplied by a conversion factor that will ensure that $\rho=n m_b$ is in code units and $n=\rho/m_b$ is in EOS units.

 ## Using the Primitive Solver
 The primitive solver is embedded in a class called `PrimitiveSolver`.
 Because it must store a pointer to the `EOS` object, it is also a template class: